sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/code_insights_filters.md

 Filters take effect immediately, without needing to re-process the data series of the insight.

-> Note: filters are not yet available on language statistics insights.
+> NOTE: filters are not yet available on language statistics insights.

 ## Filter options